Papaya

 Market Status

-There is a genetically modified (GM, also called genetically engineered) virus-resistant papaya grown in Hawaii and some is also grown in China.
+There is a genetically modified (GM, also called genetically engineered) virus-resistant papaya that could be imported from Hawaii.
 The first GM papayas (“Rainbow” and “SunUp”) were commercially grown in Hawaii in 1998 and approved for eating in Canada in 2003.
-However, most papaya that is important to Canada comes from Mexico (or Guatemala and Costa Rica), where no GM papaya is grown.
+Some GM papaya is now also grown in China.
+However, most papayas that are imported to Canada come from Mexico (or Guatemala and Costa Rica), where no GM papayas are grown.
+Canada does not import papaya from China.

 Background